petrstepanov/gnome-macos-remap-wayland/README.md

-# Gnome → macOS Keyboard Remap for Wayland
+# GNOME → macOS Keyboard Remap for Wayland

 This keyboard remap is based on the [xRemap](https://github.com/k0kubun/xremap) functionality and works under Xord and Wayland.